kemunpus20/r3-app/doc/PRODUCTION.md

     - ALLOWED_HOSTS : your application url (e.g. hoge.azurewebsites.net)
     - DEBUG : True (will change to False later soon)
 1. Configure automatic deploy from Github to Azure App Service.
-1. To setup database and application admin, start app service and connect that via ssh from the azure console. note that ssh would not work if Debug=False.
+1. To setup database and application admin, start app service and connect that via ssh from the azure console. note that ssh would not work if Debug is "False".
     ```
     # pip install -r requirements
     # manage check